ActionScripted/dotfiles/README.md

   - `touch ~/.config/shell/hosts/strata.secrets.sh`
   - Put your sensitive stuff here like API keys, etc.
   - Update the corresponding shell files to source these as needed.
+- Web Browser:
+  - Setup Nginx locally and host your start page and set your browser to use it for new windows and tabs.
+    - `brew install nginx`
+    - Edit `/usr/local/etc/nginx/nginx.conf` and change default listen to 65432 (to avoid dev conflicts)
+    - Symlink start page via `ln -s $XDG_CONFIG_HOME/strata/startpage.html /usr/local/var/www/startpage.html`
+    - Open <http://localhost:65432/startpage.html> and verify it loads (adjust above if not)
+    - Upgrade browser settings to use <http://localhost:65432/startpage.html> for windows/tabs.

 # Personalization

 Once you've gotten things setup you can trash `.git` and create/init your own repo.
 This should be added to your VCS remote in a private repo and never be public.
-It's really easy to leak sensitive stuff through shell files, wiki docs, etc. (But you're using `*.secrets.sh`, right?
-Right?)

-You can always pull down changes from this repo into your private repo, but other than Neovim it doesn't change much.
+It's really easy to leak sensitive stuff through shell files, wiki docs, etc. You can always pull down changes from this repo into your private repo.

+Things you might want to customize:

+- Remove the Strata bits, because you don't work there.
+Instead add your own company shell, start page etc.

 # Updating